stakater/developer-handbook/iam/README.md

 ### Scopes vs Claims

+A scope represents the access authorization associated with a particular token with respect to resource servers, resources, and methods on those resources.
+Scopes are the OAuth way to explicitly manage the power associated with an access token.
+A scope can be controlled by the authorization server and/or the end user in order to limit access to resources for OAuth clients that these parties deem less secure or trustworthy.

-Claims are name/value pairs that contain information about a user
+Claims are name/value pairs that contain information about a user.

 ### How does the Resource Server validate the access token with the Auth Server?